One thing to consider when assembling a sprite sheet is the background color.

 This one just comes down to common sense.
 Let's say you're ripping a fighting game character.
 Maybe you think their intro animation should be first on the sheet.
 That's fine, it makes sense.
 On the other hand, maybe you'll just put their idle stance first.
 Either way.
 But you shouldn't start the sheet with, say, a jump kick or something.

 Really, I can't explain this much more, just use your judgement.
 Keep all similar animations or actions together and you'll be fine.
+And when ripping multiple characters from a single game, organize them similarly so users can more easily figure out what's what.

 Here's another big issue.
 When you rip a sprite sheet, it's probably so you (or other people) can use it for something.